amrlabib/javascript-essentials/scopes.md

 ### Capture variable values using closure:

-we can use closure to help us capture a variable value in specific time before it get changed,
+we can use closure to help us capture a variable value in specific time before it get changed.

-//as we leared in the previous section that we save a reference to the variable.
+As we already learned that we save a reference to the variable.

 #### Example 1.6:
 ```javascript